notnotnescap/mntm-asset-packer/README.md

 # Improved Asset Packer For Momentum
- An attempt to improve the asset packer script to make it more accessible and easier to use.
+An improved asset packer script to make the process of creating and packing asset packs for the Momentum firmware easier.

 # Setup